polterguy/polterguy.github.io/documentation/magic/index.md

 ## Endpoints

-Magic contains a whole range of endpoints, or _"middle ware"_ parts, that the system itself relies upon to function.
+Magic contains a whole range of endpoints, or _"middleware"_ parts, that the system itself relies upon to function.
 You can play around with these endpoints by using the _"Endpoints"_ menu item in your dashboard, ensure you show your system endpoints, while filtering on _"magic/system"_.
 Most of these endpoints are for internal use through the Magic dashboard, and should as a general